Scott Lingamfelter: Tenure

 In 2000, Lingamfelter was named the Virginia Family Foundation Citizen of the Year.
 In 2007, he was named the Chesapeake Bay Legislator of the Year.
-In 2013, the National Rifle Association's NRA Civil Rights Defense Fund voted to award Lingamfelter with the Carter-Knight Award for his successful efforts to repeal Virginia's gun rationing (one-gun-per-month) law.
+In 2013, the National Rifle Association of America's Civil Rights Defense Fund voted to award Lingamfelter with the Carter-Knight Award for his successful efforts to repeal Virginia's gun rationing (one-gun-per-month) law.